Pit Boss (TV series): Former staff

 Amanda – Fired at the end of "Little Chippendales" due to her dishonesty about being a dog person in her job interview.

 Ronald (Returned) – Ronald quit Shorty's Rescue for acting classes, can be seen in the episode "So Long, Shorty".
 Returned after helping the team in a rescue when Amanda would not help.
 Ronald left briefly with Sebastian to pursue an acting career in the movie Mirror, Mirror.
 Months later, he returned to help in future rescues.

 Sebastian (Returned) – During Season 4 when Sebastian needed $20,000 for medical expenses, he didn't want to ask Shorty for help so he started secretly working side jobs in his time off.
 However, when he booked a live event, the type of work usually booked through Shortywood, through a contact who was a former Shortywood client and Shorty found out, Shorty felt he could no longer trust Sebastian and fired him at the end of "The Betrayal."
 At the end of the "Crossroads" episode, Sebastian was rehired after the first few rescues on season 5 went from bad to worse.

 Steven (Returned) – Resigned during the episode "Mending Fences".
 He has reappeared (rarely) in one or more episodes in season 6.

-Ashley – Resigned (gives two week's notice) during the episode "Everybody's Changing" and she returns in "The End of Shortywood?".
+Ashley – Resigned (gives two weeks' notice) during the episode "Everybody's Changing" and she returns in "The End of Shortywood?".